SamitPoojary/FASTPAGES/_posts/2022-11-05-Trimester-1-Final-Reflection.md

 ## Strengths and Weaknesses:
 - I had a difficult time coping with questions regarding binary, and often found myself using online help for those questions
-- However, I did note that I did well on questions regarding collaboration and team activity.
+- However, I did note that I did well on questions regarding collaboration and team activity, and particularly on the questions asking what the line of code would do.